 Children can be admitted to Broadoak Primary School at any appropriate age, and we are always pleased to meet new parents in person and show them around.
 Please telephone the school to make the arrangements, or write or call in.
 You will always be welcomed.
 We hold open days for admissions to Nursery and Reception and encourage you to attend.
 All admissions are coordinated through the Local Authority.

 At Broadoak Primary School, we believe that equality should permeate all aspects of school life and is the responsibility of every member of the school and wider community.
 Every member of the school community should feel safe, secure, valued and of equal worth as defined within the Equality Act (2010) which includes age*, sex, race, disability, religion or belief, sexual orientation, pregnancy, undergoing or who have undergone gender reassignment.
 (NB ‘age’ is a protected characteristic but not in relation to pupils of any age in a school)

 Pupils with Disabilities

 The admission of pupils with disabilities is considered in the first instance in the same way as non-disabled pupils.
 Further considerations are made in the light of need and accessibility.
 It is the Governors' Policy to accommodate pupils with disabilities should parents wish.
 Steps are taken to prevent any pupils being treated less favourably than other pupils.
-In practice we ensure that classroom and extra curricular activities encourage the participation of all pupils, including those categorised as having Special Educational Needs.
+In practice we seek to ensure that classroom activities encourage the participation of all pupils, including those categorised as having Special Educational Needs.
 Staff organise human and physical resources within the school to increase access to learning and participation by all pupils.

 To view the full Admissions Arrangements please click on the link below: